solvethat-net/tom_core/README.md

 You can run application with .bat script that open CMD or by double clicking on .vbs without openning cmd window.

 If you want to start application from CMD without scripts, just run "python Main.py".

+.bat script will try to update app with every start.